userexperior-technologies/integration-guide/docs/ios.md

 > **Note**:
 -  UserExperior supports os versions from iOS 10 and above!
 - You can install the UserExperior iOS SDK through [CocoaPods](https://cocoapods.org/) (Install if you don't already have it) OR manually.
-- Starting `1st May 2021`, UserExperior will no longer be supporting `SWIFT 5.1 and below`.
-For continuing to use UserExperior, upgrade to `SWIFT 5.2 or above`.

 ### Via Cocoapods